Relativistic formulation for dual one-way Doppler Cancellation Scheme observables for gravitational redshift tests: Observable of the Dual One-way Doppler Cancellation Scheme

 \subsection{Atmospheric frequency shift}

-In satellite-ground clock comparisons, the light signals traversing the atmosphere experience an additional propagation delay, known as the atmospheric delay, which can be expressed as $\Delta_{\text{atmo}}=d_{\text{atmo}}/c$ with the atmospheric delay $d_{\text{atmo}}=\int N dl$ where $N$ is the the group refractivity and the integration is calculated along the propagation path.
-The $d_{\text{atmo}}=m(\epsilon)d_{\text{atmo}}^z$ is typically modeled using the Marini-Murray model or the Mendes-Pavlis model \cite{mendes2004high,ciddor1996refractive}, which incorporate a zenith propagation delay $d_{\text{atmo}}^z$ and a mapping function $m(\epsilon)$.
-Variations in the atmospheric delay induce an atmospheric frequency shift in the clock comparison.
-Considering the uplink, the atmospheric frequency shift can be expressed as
+In satellite-ground clock comparisons, the signals traversing the Earth's atmosphere experience additional propagation delays.
+For optical links, the dominant contribution is usually the neutral-atmospheric delay, while the dispersive ionospheric delay is strongly suppressed but should be considered separately.
+The neutral-atmospheric delay can be expressed as

+where $N$ is the group refractivity and the integration is calculated along the propagation path.
+In the Marini-Murray model or the Mendes-Pavlis model \cite{mendes2004high,ciddor1996refractive}, this delay can be typically modeled with a zenith propagation delay $d_{\text{atmo}}^z$ and a mapping function $m(\epsilon)$, thus is written as the form $d_{\text{atmo}}=m(\epsilon)d_{\text{atmo}}^z$.
+Temporal variations in the neutral-atmospheric delay induce an neutral-atmospheric frequency shift in the clock comparison.
+Considering the uplink, the neutral-atmospheric frequency shift can be expressed as

-where $\epsilon_{u}$ is the elevation angle of uplink signal, $\rho_{a}$ is the dry air density, $\rho_{as}$ is the standard dry air density at 15 $^\circ$C and 101325 Pa, $N_{ga}$ is the dry air group refractivity, $\rho_{w}$ is the water vapor density, $\rho_{ws}$ is the pure water vapor density at 20 $^\circ$C and 133 Pa, and $N_{gw}$ is the water vapor group refractivity.
-Combining the information of ground station and Eq.(\ref{gram1}), the atmospheric frequency shift of the uplink can be expressed as
+where $\epsilon_u$ is the uplink elevation angle.
+Using the Mendes-Pavlis model, the zenith delay can be expressed in terms of the station meteorological parameters, yielding the uplink neutral-atmospheric frequency shift

-where $\lambda$ is the vacuum wavelength ($\mu$m) of the signal, $\lambda$ is the latitude of ground station, $H$ is the height (km) of ground station, $P_{s}$ is the station's surface barometric pressure (Pa), $e_{s}$ is the station's surface water vapor pressure.
-The $f_{h}(\lambda)$, $f(\varphi,H)$ and $f_{nh}(\lambda)$ are the integration functions in Eq.(\ref{gram1}), whose expressions can be found in Ref.\cite{mendes2004high}.
-For a simple estimation, the atmospheric frequency shift of the one-way link can reach the level of $10^{-14}$.
-From Eq.(\ref{gram2}), the atmospheric frequency shifts have almost same value for the uplink and downlink signals.
+where $\lambda$ is the vacuum wavelength ($\mu$m) of the signal, $\phi$ is the latitude of ground station, $H$ is the height (km) of ground station, $P_{s}$ is the station's surface barometric pressure, $e_{s}$ is the station's surface water vapor pressure.
+The $f_{h}(\lambda)$, $f(\phi,H)$ and $f_{nh}(\lambda)$ are the integration functions, whose expressions can be found in Ref.\cite{mendes2004high}.
+For a simple order-of-magnitude estimate, the atmospheric frequency shift of the one-way link may be reach the level of $10^{-10}$.
+From Eq.(\ref{gram2}), it is clear that since the uplink and downlink traverse nearly the same atmospheric column, their neutral-atmospheric frequency shifts are nearly equal.